Hanjas8/Henry_repo/metadata_project.md

 - Add new metadata into pre-existing metadata
 - Delete any metadata which has a key that is no longer in the list of metadata labels.

+## Allow clients to query

+Create a function which does the following:
+- Clients should be able to query through the database through filtering the metadata labels
+- The metadata of the datasets selected should be outputted